Cordycepsers/proposal_master/README.md

     ```bash
     # On the GCP instance
-    kubectl apply -f /path/to/your/k8s.yml
+    kubectl apply -f /path/to/k8s.yml
     ```
-    *A simpler alternative is to use the k3s kubeconfig on your local machine to deploy remotely.*
+    *A simpler alternative is to use the k3s kubeconfig on local machine to deploy remotely.*

 ### 4. Access the Application